awsdocs/aws-cloud9-user-guide/doc_source/lambda-functions.md

 If you do not include the `if (event.body)` check for Node\.js or the `if 'body' in event` check for Python, then calling this function from API Gateway might return an error or the API might not run as expected\.

-## Add Dependent Code to a Lambda Function<a name="lambda-functions-adding-packages"></a>
+## Add dependent code to a Lambda function<a name="lambda-functions-adding-packages"></a>

 For Node\.js, we support using Node Package Manager \(npm\) to add dependent packages to Lambda functions in your environment\.
 For Python, we support pip\.
 For general information about npm and pip, see the [npm](https://www.npmjs.com/) and [pip](https://pip.pypa.io) websites\.

 To depend on an npm package from a Node\.js Lambda function, use for example the Node\.js `require` statement\.
 Then use npm to install the related npm package in the environment within the same directory as the function code\.
-When you deploy the Lambda function as described in [Upload Code for a Lambda Function](#lambda-functions-upload-code), AWS Cloud9 deploys both the function and its related packages to Lambda\.
+When you deploy the Lambda function as described in [Upload code for a Lambda function](#lambda-functions-upload-code), AWS Cloud9 deploys both the function and its related packages to Lambda\.

 To demonstrate, the following example Node\.js Lambda function code depends on the `lodash` package to sort the specified JSON input payload\.